jgm/gitit/README.markdown

     git --version

+You should also make sure that you are using a UTF-8 locale.
+(To check this, type `locale`.)

 Switch to the directory where you want to run gitit.
 This should be a directory where you have write access, since two directories, `static` and `wikidata`, and two files, `gitit-users` and `template.html`, will be created here.
 To